cerner/terra-framework/packages/terra-navigation-layout/docs/README.md

 After calling these navigation functions, the `location` provided in the `routingStackDelegate` match the parent path specified.
 If the true page location is still necessary, the `withRouter` HOC provided by `react-router` can be utilized as needed.
 And if this functionality is not desired at all for a given application, these props can be safely ignored.

+##### refuseRoutingStackNavigation

+The configuration API supports an additional key for each component specification called `refuseRoutingStackNavigation` that will prevent the associated component from appearing in parentPaths and will disallow navigation to it through the `showParent`/`showRoot`.
+A component with `refuseRoutingStackNavigation` set to `true` will only be presented if the current location matches its route.
+This is an advanced option that can be used to better control menu-based workflows.

 ## Getting Started

 - Install with [npmjs](https://www.npmjs.com):